 More than 11 million people in this country have already been diagnosed with COPD, but an estimated 24 million may have the disease without even realizing it.
-(1) COPD is actually an umbrella term that includes emphysema, chronic bronchitis and, in some cases, asthma.
+(1) COPD is actually an umbrella term that includes emphysema and chronic bronchitis.
 The No. 1 reason someone gets COPD in developed countries is smoking tobacco, so the best way to avoid COPD is not to smoke or stop smoking immediately.
 Sadly, close to half of U.S. adults over the age of 40 who have trouble breathing due to asthma or COPD still continue to smoke.
 (2)

 If you’re willing, there are many ways to treat and reduce your risk of chronic obstructive pulmonary disease with your own efforts and natural treatment.
 But first, you must realize you have COPD symptoms to begin with — then you can pinpoint exactly how to treat them.

 Chronic obstructive pulmonary disease includes chronic bronchitis, emphysema, bronchiectasis and chronic airway obstruction.
 These diseases are all commonly characterized by irreversible airflow limitation.

 Symptoms of COPD often don’t appear until significant lung damage has occurred, and they usually worsen over time, particularly if smoking exposure continues.
 For chronic bronchitis, the main symptom is a daily cough and sputum production at least three months a year for two consecutive years.